pingidentity/pingone-magiclink-sample-solution/mobile-android/README.md

-# PingOne Magic Link Android Application
+# PingOne Magic Link Solution - Android Application

-The Android application, in conjunction with the PingOne Magic Link Service provides a passwordless authentication experience into a PingOne application using a One Time Link.
+The Android application, in conjunction with the PingOne Magic Link Service ([here](../../../web-service)) provides a passwordless authentication experience into a PingOne application using a One Time Link.

-More details about the Magic Link Service can be found [here](../../../).
+More details about the Magic Link solution can be found [here](../../../).

 ## Setup and Installation